-- identify pupils who may have SEND AFTER quality first teaching approaches have been tried - liaise with the Head teacher or SENCo and plan provision - inform and involve pupils and parents / carers - plan tasks for support staff, if they are working with pupils with SEND attend review meetings
+- Identify pupils who may have SEND AFTER quality first teaching approaches have been tried - Liaise with the SENCo and plan provision - Inform and involve pupils and parents / carers - Plan tasks for support staff, if they are working with pupils with SEND attend review meetings

 Identifying and adapting teaching to meet pupils' needs is a process that is in place for all pupils.
 The school has a rigorous and regular system, through termly pupil progress meetings, to identify where pupils are not making expected progress or working below national expectations.
-Class teachers will put in place, if necessary, relevant and timely interventions, through quality first teaching, appropriate differentiation and in-class support, aimed at closing the gap or raising the attainment.
+Class teachers will put in place, if necessary, relevant and timely interventions, through quality first teaching, appropriate adaptation and in-class support, aimed at closing the gap or raising the attainment.
 The class teacher will also talk with parents / carers to ensure there is a shared understanding of pupils' needs and to gain parental perspective on any emerging concerns and areas of strength.